ceramicnetwork/docs/docs/clients/javascript/core.md

     *This is required until node-webrtc (which IPFS depends on) [is upgraded](https://github.com/node-webrtc/node-webrtc/pull/694).*

 ### 1. Install the Core client
-Open your terminal and install the JS Core Client using npm.
+Open your console and install the JS Core Client using npm.

 ``` bash
 npm install @ceramicnetwork/core